blessinvarkey/blessinvarkey.github.io/theatre/lecture4.md

 - [http://bard.google.com](http://bard.google.com)

 # Spoon River Anthology
 - To be discussed in class.
-Research for the selected poems to be done using a LLM.

 # Image Theatre
 Image Theatre is one of the many techniques developed by Augusto Boal as part of his Theatre of the Oppressed (TO) methodology.
 Image Theatre is a non-verbal approach that uses human bodies to create static images to express ideas, feelings, and situations.